-While the little guy continues to pay taxes while working two jobs and still struggles to meet rent, the largest, wealthier elites of the world are hiding their fortunes in tax havens.
+While the little guy continues to pay taxes and work two jobs, and still struggles to meet rent; the largest, wealthier elites of the world are hiding their fortunes in tax havens.
 Forget last year’s leak of the Panama Papers, which displayed the inner workings of law firm Mossack Fonseca.
 Instead, focus on the now largest historical leak the world has ever witnessed: The Paradise Papers.

 The Paradise Papers leak involves the release of 13.4 million documents.
 Although the leak is drawing comparisons to last year’s 11 million files leaked in the Panama Papers scandal, the financial entanglement of the latest blown secret runs deeper.